abel-yelin/puzzle-durov-today/data/md/how-to-contributing-to-gitbase.md

 ---
-title: Contributing to GitBase
+title: Contributing to Major
 description: >-
-  Hi, I'm Qiayue, creator of GitBase.
-I'm excited to welcome you to our project and look forward to your contributions in making GitBase even better!
+  Hi, I'm Qiayue, creator of Major.
+I'm excited to welcome you to our project and look forward to your contributions in making Major even better!
 date: '2024-08-16T03:57:46.153Z'
 ---
-# Contributing to GitBase
+# Contributing to Major

 Hello there!
-I'm Qiayue, the creator of GitBase.
+I'm Qiayue, the creator of Major.
 I'm thrilled that you're interested in contributing to our project.
-This guide is designed to help you understand how you can be a part of building and improving GitBase.
+This guide is designed to help you understand how you can be a part of building and improving Major.
 Whether you're fixing bugs, adding new features, or improving documentation, your contributions are incredibly valuable and deeply appreciated.
-Let's work together to make GitBase even better!
+Let's work together to make Major even better!

-First off, thank you for considering contributing to GitBase!
-It's people like you that make GitBase such a great tool.
+First off, thank you for considering contributing to Major!
+It's people like you that make Major such a great tool.

 ## Code of Conduct